elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 end
 ```

 Now it is your turn to write a test for the functionality above!
-Also, be sure to explore the documentation for Agents to learn more about them.
+Also, be sure to explore the documentation for agents to learn more about them.

-## Client/Server in Agents
+## Client/Server in agents

 Before we move on to the next chapter, let's discuss the client/server dichotomy in agents.
 Let's expand the `delete/2` function we have just implemented: